Christian Life & Growth

 Featured Post Image - How to Know God Forgives You

-What It Means to Pardon Someone
+What It Means and to be Forgiven

 When we forgive someone, it does not necessarily mean that we stop feeling angry.
 Some people say we should forget the offense when we pardon someone.
 To pardon is to make a conscious decision to both release and forgive the offender, understanding that they are not held accountable for their actions in the eyes of God.

-Parable of the Unforgiving Servant
+How the Unforgiving Servant Reveals God’s Forgiveness

 Let’s explore the ‘parable of the Unforgiving Servant’ to understand the depth of forgiveness in God’s kingdom.